Why Choose an Online Masters Degree in Emergency and Disaster Management at Saint Leo?

-For individuals from the public and private sectors, non-governmental organization and the military, the College of Education & Social Services' online MS in critical incident management provides the necessary theoretical knowledge and practical skills to identify threats, minimize risk, and lead organizations in times of crisis.
+For individuals from the public and private sectors, non-governmental organization and the military, the College of Education & Social Services' online MS in emergency and disaster management provides the necessary theoretical knowledge and practical skills to identify threats, minimize risk, and lead organizations in times of crisis.

 The online masters degree in emergency and disaster management is available as both a two-year traditional program as well as an accelerated program, which requires special permission.